henkaku/henkaku/README.md

 Distribute only the files from the `output` directory, don't distribute any other files.

+There are two versions of the exploit, located in the `output` directory.

-Serve the `output` directory using any web server (e.g. `python3 -m http.server`).
+The `static` subdirectory contains a version that does not require any server-side scripting support.
+You can serve it using any web server (e.g. `python3 -m http.server`).
 The exploit is self contained and doesn't download any files.

+The `dynamic` subdirectory contains a version that has its payload split into two stages.
+The first stage downloads the second stage from the internet.
+You need to serve this directory using a server that supports PHP scripting.
+This version is more stable and is recommended.

 # Exploit